sethvincent/gameloop/readme.md

 # gameloop
-> the core methods/events of a game framework: start, end, pause, resume, update, draw
+> the core methods/events of a game loop: start, end, pause, resume, update, draw

 Designed for use with browserify.